William Mulcaster

-Capt Sir William Howe Mulcaster CB, KCH, KTS (1783 – 12 March 1837) was an officer in the British Royal Navy who played a distinguished part in the Anglo-American War of 1812, in particular in the Engagements on Lake Ontario.
+Captain Sir William Howe Mulcaster, CB, KCH, KTS (1783 – 12 March 1837) was an officer in the British Royal Navy who played a distinguished part in the Anglo-American War of 1812, in particular in the Engagements on Lake Ontario.

 Early life

 He was the son of Major General Frederick George Mulcaster (27 February 1739/40 – 18 August 1797) of the Royal Engineers and Mary Juliana Auchmuty (1750–1830), his father's second wife.
 His mother was a daughter of the Reverend Samuel Auchmuty DD (1725–1777), the Rector of Trinity Church, New York.
 It seems likely that he was named after General Sir William Howe, whom his father came to know as his ADC, when serving in North America.
 His elder half-brother was Lt-Gen Sir Frederick William Mulcaster (1772–1846), born in Florida.
 The family returned to England together in 1778.
 William was baptised in Saint Helier, Jersey, Channel Islands on 30 October 1783.